camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ## Events

 For all kinds of catching events (start, intermediate, boundary), a migration instruction can be supplied if they define a persistent event trigger.
-This is the case for message, timer, and signal events.
+This is the case for message, conditional, timer, and signal events.

 When mapping events, there are two configuration options: